 These fields are crucial for businesses like The Warehouse Sale, who use a web form to collect customers’ zip codes and personalize their messages based on each customer’s location.

 Here’s a short video to show you how:

 Already have a list of phone numbers who have given you permission to text them?
 You can integrate your CRM with SimpleTexting through Zapier!
 You can learn more about our Zapier integration here.

-This is an important, albeit optional, step.
+Segmentation is an optional, but useful, step.
 Separate your customers into lists based on the information you gathered using the Data Collection tool.

 Now comes the fun part.
-Compose your message and click on the custom field you’d like to add.
+Compose your message and choose the custom field you’d like to add.

 Each field corresponds to a merge tag, which is a piece of text that looks like this: %%mergetag%%.
 Our platform will automatically replace this tag with the information stored for the corresponding field.